 It is the applicant's responsibility to review the progress of his/her application via Elon OnTrack.
 After CASPA mails application materials to Elon, the Office of Graduate Admissions emails a username and password for OnTrack in order to check the status of your application.
 Although Elon doesn’t have a supplemental application, it is common for letters of recommendation or GRE scores to arrive after a CASPA application is submitted.
 For evaluation, all documents must be received.

 **Important: please add email@example.com to your safe senders list.
-If you have questions about your application status, contact the Office of Graduate Admissions at firstname.lastname@example.org or (336) 278-7600.
+If you have any questions about missing documents, please contact CASPA first.
+After speaking with CASPA, if you still have questions, please contact the Office of Graduate Admissions at 336-278-7600 or firstname.lastname@example.org.

 When is the application deadline?

-The application deadline is January 15 with priority given to candidates who complete their application by November 1.
+The application deadline is November 1, 2016.
 The committee will begin reviewing applications in September and continue through February, when final interviews are conducted.
 The Elon PA program accepts applications on a modified rolling basis so applicants are encouraged to apply early.

 Is the Graduate Record Examinations (GRE) required?

 All applicants must have taken the GRE within five years of applying to the PA program.
 We accept the prior GRE General Test as well as the revised GRE General Test.
 The GRE website is a great resource, including practice tests, what to expect with the revised GRE, new types of questions, test prep, etc. Elon's CASPA GRE code is 0398.